aaronpkelly/aaronpkelly.github.io/docs/myProjects.md

 The tool outputs playlists in the `.pls` from a simple input file, and outputs in the `.pls` format most commonly used in conjunction with media players such as VLC.

+# stacker
+send some media to an endpoint, put it on the bottom of the stack, and when reading the endpoint, have it sent back to you from the top of the stack (FILO)